kaltenburger/gender_graph_code/data/README.md

-4/24/2017
-placeholder folder for data
+About.
+This is a placeholder folder for data.

 Data availability.
 The Facebook100 (FB100) network dataset is publicly available from the Internet Archive at https://archive.org/details/oxford-2005-facebook-matrix